CaptainAshis/CarND-Semantic-Segmentation/README.md

 ##### Testing on Images

-To run a trained model on images, you need to specify the chekpoint name as a paramterer, followerd by 'img' parameter, e.g.:
+To run a trained model on images, you need to specify the checkpoint name as a parameter, followed by 'img' parameter, e.g.:

 ```
 python3 main.py 1513930385.7582145.ckpt img